hellorare/html-display-ad-starter-kit/readme.md

 # HTML Display Ad Starter Kit

-A set of useful tools and a workflow for developing
+A set of useful tools and a workflow for developing HTML Ads

 - [Gulp](http://gulpjs.com/) for running tasks